 Research background

-Before the discontinuation of the national population policy one-child policy–Rh-hemolytic disease of the newborn (HDN) was a rare cause of severe neonatal jaundice in China.
+Before the discontinuation of the national population one-child policy, Rh-hemolytic disease of the newborn (HDN) was a rare cause of severe neonatal jaundice in China.
 Different from Caucasian population, RhD (-) is extremely rare in Chinese.
-We experienced a dramatical increase in Rh-HDN since the discontinuation of the national population policy which we believe will impact our management of neonatal jaundice nationwide.
-The lack of our own epidemiologic data will hinder our generation of public health policy judging from the severe consequence of bilirubin induced neurologic deficit.
+We have experienced a dramatic increase in Rh-HDN since the discontinuation of the national population policy that we believe will impact our management of neonatal jaundice nationwide.
+The lack of our own epidemiologic data will hinder our generation of a public health policy judging from the severe consequence of bilirubin induced neurologic deficit.

 Research motivation